Harmanjot Singh (footballer)

-Harmanjot Singh (born 13 April 1996), is an Indian professional footballer who plays as a winger as well as a right back for I-League club Rajasthan United.
+Harmanjot Singh (born 13 April 1996), is an Indian professional footballer who plays as a winger or right back for I-League club Namdhari.
 He played an integral role in the qualification of Rajasthan United in the I-League.
-Harmanjot along some of other Indian footballers were sponsored by IMG Reliance.
+Harmanjot along with some of other Indian footballers were sponsored by IMG Reliance.
 He have spent integral of his life in Florida, USA.